lebao3105/Commands-collection/README.md

      * Because we will compile from Terminal, include the fpc direcory to the PATH first.
 For example, you installed FPC 3.2.2 x64 in C:\FPC\3.2.2\, include C:\FPC\3.2.2\bin\x6_64_win64\ to the PATH.
      * Re-open cmd if you are opened it before (to apply the new PATH), go to the folder you want, issue ``` fpc <programname>.pas ```
      * Some time in *NIX the output is not excutable, use ```chmod +x ./<filename> ``` to make it run easier.

+### Which OSes can this project support?
+Commands-collection is available in Windows, and *NIX (including macOS, Linux).
+BSD wiil work too.

+### Can I replace the system's commands with these commands?
+You can, but this is not recommended, like some other question.
+However, this should be interesting if you try one time, and report your experience with me!

+### Why some commands source code are so simple, like ```echo``` or ```cls```?
+I made this commands just to work its basic function: like echo will be print texts to screen (write to file use printf), or cls clear the screen.
+And, they are also made with Pascal function, some are so simple (for example cls just run clrscr() and done :-).
+Yeah, like app1, I have my goal "Just working as expected".<br>

+## Happy coding new year!
+See you again in 2022!
+Just make a fork of this repo, code or report any bug you found.
+You're welcome.